The home buying process is quite complicated. There are many boxes to tick and reams of paperwork to sign.

-How many types of homebuyer surveys are available?
+How many types of RICS homebuyer surveys are available?

-There are many types of RICS home surveys available.
+Several types of RICS home surveys are available.
 Each covers a different property type and situation.
 So choosing the cheapest, isn’t necessarily the best option.

 RICS Home Condition Report (HCR)

-As the most basic survey, the RICS Home Condition Report (HCR) is also the cheapest at £250.
+As the most basic of the RICS home surveys, the RICS Home Condition Report (HCR) is also the cheapest at £250.

 An HCR describes the current condition of the property.
 The report outlines any risks and potential legal issues.
 It will also highlight any urgent defects.

 There’s no advice in the report on fixing any of the issues highlighted.
 Also, there’s no valuation.
 So this type of report is only helpful if you’re buying a recently built property.

 RICS HomeBuyer Report

 This report should cost between £300 and £450.
 It’s your best option if you’re buying a home which is at least a few years old but appears to be in good condition.

 The HomeBuyer Report will highlight any obvious structural problems like rot, damp or subsidence, as well as any other major issues or defects.